Skip to main content

 • grinding

 Players appreciate that the game simplifies matches into quick, strategic combats, reducing the tedium often associated with grinding.
-However, acquiring cards through buying singles and random packs is seen as a tedious process, with limited options for spending in-game currency.
-Overall, while the grinding aspect is manageable, it could benefit from improvements in card acquisition.
+However, the process of acquiring cards through buying singles and random packs is seen as tedious, with limited options for spending in-game currency.
+Overall, the grinding aspect is considered manageable but could be improved.

 • “Buying singles and random packs is just a tedious way to get cards, leaving no good way to spend your gold.”